SydneyJavaMeetup/java-containers-workshop-2019/README.md

 ### Requirements:
 * AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/)
 * AWS IAM account with elevated privileges allowing you to interact with various AWS Services
-* Familiarity with Python, vim/emacs/nano, [Docker](https://www.docker.com/), AWS and microservices - not required but a bonus
+* Familiarity with Java, vim/emacs/nano, [Docker](https://www.docker.com/), AWS and microservices - not required but a bonus

 ### Building your docker image